 To help make your choice a little easier, we’ve looked at five industry leaders and evaluated them on the criteria that matter most to agents.
-After hours of research and interviews, we’re ready to help guide you in the right direction.
+After hours of research and interviews, we’re ready to help guide you through the top real estate companies.

-How We Evaluated The Best Real Estate Company To Work For
+How We Evaluated The Top Real Estate Company To Work For

-The Close Team did our homework on this one.
+The Close Team did its homework on this one.
 We evaluated each franchise using significant independent research, including interviews with local agents and brokers.
 We also had conversations with members of corporate leadership.

 We evaluated data on professional review sites like Glassdoor, Comparably, and Indeed, taking into account the feedback Realtors gave about their experiences working for each of these brands.

-Based on our research, let’s see how each of our major brands: Keller Williams, Coldwell Banker, Century 21, RE/MAX, and EXP Realty stack up against each other in the categories that matter most to Realtors.
+Based on our research, let’s see how each of our major brands: Keller Williams, Coldwell Banker, Century 21, RE/MAX, and eXp Realty stack up against each other in the categories that matter most to real estate agents.

 The Best Real Estate Company To Work For Overall: Keller Williams

-Their competitive compensation plan, commitment to creating a culture of success on all levels (including a prioritization of women in leadership), and the hard work they do to create career-lasting relationships with their agents makes them our top choice.
+Its competitive compensation plan, commitment to creating a culture of success on all levels (including a prioritization of women in leadership), and the hard work it does to create career-lasting relationships with its agents makes it our top choice.

 Why Keller Williams is the Best Real Estate Company To Work For

 Keller Williams gets a lot of things right.
-Their commission structure, company culture and growth potential have positioned Keller Williams at the top of our list.
+Its commission structure, company culture and growth potential have positioned Keller Williams at the top of our list.